Thrivability Solutions Network

 Proud supporter of:

 A multi-sourced clean-energy factory (wind, solar, compost, hydrogen, etc.) is more reliable than any single source of energy.
-Designed so that any two of these sources, generating at peak efficiency, generates more than enough clean heat and energy to power the family's home, vehicles and associated devices, year-round.
+Designed so that any two of these sources, generating at peak efficiency, generates more than enough clean heat and clean electrical energy to power the family's home, vehicles and associated devices, year-round.

 The Jean Pain Method of Composting produces heat, methane and humus.
 I have been unable to find a combined high tech version of this process to maximize efficiency, but I have found individual technologies that could be very effective if they could be combined: the AgriLabTech CHRS systems for heat recovery and the Home Biogas system for methane production.